osmanyMDO/hello-word/README.md

 HELLO WORD

 ===========================================
- This is repository of trainning in Oktana
+ This is repository of training in Oktana
 ===========================================